DrCytometer/AutoSpectral/README.md

 **Version 0.8.7**

-Install using `devtools` or `remotes`.
+To install the latest, hopefully stable version, install using `devtools` or `remotes`.
 You will need to install the Bioconductor packages separately, I believe.

 ``` r
 # Install Bioconductor packages